 Want to speak with us about opportunities for your business to accelerate Deep Learning Computer Vision on the edge?
 Interested in a demo of the alwaysAI platform?
 Our team will be at AI events in September, October and November 2019 in California, and we're open for conversations.

-Something big is happening.
-The real world is being radically transformed by tech that has never had as much intelligence and capability as it does today.
-Sea changes are on the horizon and forward-thinking businesses are shifting their development focus to arguably the most significant change since the invention of the printed circuit board.
+Something big is happening!
+The real world is being radically transformed by tech.
+Forward-thinking businesses are focusing to make the most significant change since the invention of the printed circuit board.

-It's time: software and hardware technologies are advancing to a place where you can easily equip low-power, resource-constrained edge devices with AI computer vision capabilities.
-Here's a brief overview of how CV started, what CV is now, where it might be going, and how you can use it to empower your existing equipment or new project.
-Ultimately, developers everywhere are now able to easily build and deploy deep learning computer vision applications to make your business more functional,...
+Software and hardware technologies are advancing to a place where you can easily equip low-power, resource-constrained edge devices with AI computer vision capabilities.
+Here's a brief history of computer vision (CV), how it started, what CV is currently working and how you can use it to empower your existing equipment.

 alwaysAI deepened its management bench today with the appointment of Scott Miller as Head of Product and Partner Management.